Moira Deeming: After re-admission

+Assault allegation

+In June 2026, Deeming alleged that former Liberal leader Matthew Guy assaulted her at a fundraiser in May 2026.
+Guy denied the allegations and Victoria Police later closed the case.
+Following Deeming's refusal to apologise for the allegation, her candidacy for the 2026 state election was revoked by the Liberal party state executive.
+In July 2026, she resigned from the parliamentary Liberal Party.

+Family First Party

+In 2026, Deeming announced she would join the Family First Party.
+She will also be a candidate for the Western Metropolitan Region in the 2026 state election.

 Political views

 Deeming is well known for her anti-trans views.
 In her maiden speech before the Legislative Council, Deeming stated that she was against Victoria's Safe Schools program, transgender people accessing toilets corresponding to their gender, and the decriminalisation of sex work.
 Deeming has described Safe Schools as "sleazy" and created by "paedophilia apologists".
 In 2020 she described the "watch and wait" approach for treating gender dysphoria as "highly successful, low risk".
 In July 2025, Deeming distributed a document claiming that transgender ideology "operates like a cult and harms people in the same way".

-Deeming, described as an anti-abortion, believes that laws legalising abortion need to be repealed, and thinks that rape victims should reject abortions and turn to the church.
+Deeming, described as anti-abortion, believes that laws legalising abortion need to be repealed, and thinks that rape victims should reject abortions and turn to the church.
 She is against voluntary euthanasia.
 During the COVID-19 pandemic, Deeming was against the COVID-19 vaccine mandates, and considered vaccine passports immoral and a form of segregation.
 As of September 2021 she said in an interview that she was unvaccinated, waiting, and reserving her judgement due to concerns.
 Deeming is against changing the date of Australia Day.
 She is a member of the conservative think-tank Institute of Public Affairs.